Current Site Information

-EPA is currently conducting a focused feasibility study at OU2 to evaluate alternative methods of restoring the groundwater more efficiently than the current remedy.
+EPA is currently finalizing a focused feasibility study at OU2 to evaluate alternative methods of restoring the groundwater more efficiently than the current remedy.
 The focused feasibility study is evaluating in-situ chemical oxidation (ISCO) and in-situ bioremediation.
-EPA has completed an injection of sodium persulfate into one well to evaluate its ability to chemicaly break down the contamination at the site - the results were very promising.
+EPA has completed an injection of sodium persulfate into one well to evaluate its ability to chemically break down the contamination at the site - the results were very promising.
 EPA then conducted a second round of injections designed to evaluate to success of injecting ferric sulfate into a number of existing monitoring wells.
-The addition of ferric sulfate is anticipated to stimulate existing bacteria that will result in the eventual breakdown of the contaminants remaining in the groundwater.
-EPA is in the process of conducting a number of sampling events to evaluate the effects of that injection.
+The addition of ferric sulfate did somewhat stimulate existing bacteria that and resulted in the partial breakdown of the contaminants remaining in the groundwater.
+EPA is in the process of analyzing the data and preparing the focused feasibility study report.

 The fourth Five Year Review was completed for the Site in August 2010.
 At OU1, the remedy was found to be protective of human health and the environment in the short term.
 To ensure long-term protectiveness, EPA requested that 1,4-dioxane be sampled for in the groundwater.
 This sampling was completed in May 2011 and was not found to be present in the groundwater.